sickmz/reptile-wgan/README.md

-# Reptile-DCGAN
+# reptile-wgan
-Generate images with Deep Convolutional GAN using a meta-learning algorithm (Reptile) to learn quickly
+Generate images with WGAN using a meta-learning algorithm (Reptile) to learn quickly

 The first step of this project is to train a deep antagonistic generative network with the use of a scalable meta-learning algorithm ([Reptile](https://openai.com/blog/reptile/): takes in a distribution of tasks, where each task is a learning problem, and it produces a quick learner — a learner that can generalize from a small number of examples) on different datasets: each meta-learning task corresponds to a different dataset.
 Once you have trained this model, you can go to a classic training phase through a fine-tuning, to evaluate the performance and accuracy (WIP).